awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 ## Limiting Access to Specific Secrets<a name="permissions_grant-limited-resources"></a>

 In addition to restricting access to specific actions, you also can restrict access to specific secrets in your account\.
 The `Resource` elements in the previous examples all specify the wildcard character \("\*"\), which means "any resource that this action can interact with"\.
-Instead, you can replace the "\*" with the Amazon Resource Name \(ARN\) of specific secrets to which you want to allow access\.
+Instead, you can replace the "\*" with the ARN of specific secrets that you want to allow access to\.

 **Example Example: Granting permissions to a single secret by name**
-The first statement of the following policy grants the user read access to the metadata about all of the secrets in the account, but the second statement allows the user to perform any Secrets Manager actions on only a single, specified secret by name, or on any secret that begins with the string "`another_secret_name-`" followed by exactly 6 characters:
+The first statement of the following policy grants the user read access to the metadata about all of the secrets in the account\.
+However, the second statement allows the user to perform any Secrets Manager actions on only a single, specified secret by name—or on any secret that begins with the string "`another_secret_name-`" followed by exactly 6 characters:

 ```
 {